cadop/dhart/src/Csharp/docs/markdown/visual_studio_tutorial.md

 Go back to the .cs file we made in the previous section and double click on it to open it.
 In this fill we will modify Class1 to be static, then give it a function titled `SampleLoadOBJ()`.

-Before moving further, add the lines `using HumanFactors.Geometry;` and `using System.Diagnostics;` to your block of using declarations.
+Before moving further, add the lines `using DHARTAPI.Geometry;` and `using System.Diagnostics;` to your block of using declarations.
 After adding that line, add the word `static` after the word `public` on line 12.
 This will make it so we don't need to instantiate a new instance of the class in order to run the function we want.
 After doing this, the editor will show an error with the code we wrote previously.
 Delete the body of that function, leaving the space between the open and closing braces of Class1 empty.

 ``` C#
 using System;